Follow us on Social Media and see what we're up to!

 A variety of affordable single and family (including same-sex partnerships) plans are provided to Residents for medical, prescription, dental, vision, life and disability insurance.
 Malpractice insurance provided at no cost to the trainee.

 Each resident will have 3 weeks of vacation and 1 additional week of paid time off per year.

 St. Louis Children's Hospital operates two childcare facilities within the medical complex:

 321 S. Newstead, St. Louis, MO 63110 --- (314) 454-4700

 4353 Clayton Ave., St. Louis, MO 63110 --- (314) 362-0777

-- Parking will be provided for all residents free of charge
+- Parking provided for all residents free of charge

-- An educational allowance of $300 is provided annually
+- An educational allowance of $500 is provided during your residency.

 - Attendance to one national/international neurology conference during your training is mandatory and reimbursed by the Department of Neurology.

 - Residents receive privileges at the Washington University Medical School campus (e.g. libraries, gym, weight room and bookstore) as well as a number of discounts on goods and services in the St. Louis area.

 You may visit the GME website (https://gme.wustl.edu/house-staff/) for more information about items such as Responsibilities of Residents and Clinical Fellows, Stipends, Benefits, Evaluation and Promotion, Complaint Procedure, Supervision of Residents and Fellows, etc.

 WUMCHA, a department of Barnes Jewish Hospital, has acted as a support group to address the unique needs of spouses, partners, residents, fellows, and attending physicians affiliated with the Medical Center since 1982.
 Click on the following link to access the WUMCHA web site: WUMCHA.com